-The concept of onboarding is one used in the context of business and human resources that refers to the process of orienting new employees in a manner that aids in overall retention.
-It goes beyond what we’ve come to know as orientation.
-This process focuses on helping employees to become acclimated to their new workplace in a timely fashion and bringing them “on board” with regard to company culture, understanding of job function and overall comfort level.
-Continue reading this article to learn more about the ways in which companies are making new hire training and orientation more comprehensive and some best practices that are being implemented across industries.
+The concept of onboarding is one used in the context of business and human resources and refers to the process of orienting new employees in a manner that aids in overall retention.
+It goes beyond what we’ve come to know as new employee orientation.
+This process focuses on helping employees become acclimated to their new workplace in a timely fashion and bringing them on board with regard to company culture, understanding of job function, and overall comfort level.
+Read on to learn more about how companies are making new hire training and orientation processes more comprehensive and what best practices are being implemented across industries.

 Overview and Purpose

 Employers and recruiters are beginning to realize that a quick introduction to a new company is not an effective way to achieve employee competence and satisfaction.
 The only way to cultivate a workplace in which employees understand every aspect of their positions, perform their jobs well, feel valued among their co-workers, and feel adequate job satisfaction is to invest in an onboarding program that meets a variety of needs.
 A good program, by most standards, helps new employees to feel welcome on the job and minimizes the time it takes for recent hires to become productive in their positions.
 The ultimate goal of such comprehensive development activities is to achieve improved retention rates, limiting the cost and hassle of high turn over.